 The studio, heavily downsized, nevertheless, maintained an activity until January 2011, under the name of Dark Comet Games, before being forced to close the Stargate Resistance servers and disappeared.

-Stargate can be seen as a kind of cursed license in the gaming world: a few years ago, Stargate SG-1: The Alliance was canceled after weeks of legal battle.
-In July 2021, as we can read on The Companion, Steve Garvin, who was lead content designer until June 2009, shared his whole experience during the development of Stargate Worlds:
+Stargate Worlds wasn’t the first game based upon the license to be cancelled: a few years ago, Stargate SG-1: The Alliance was canceled after weeks of legal battle.
+In July 2021, as we can read on The Companion, Steve Garvin, who was Lead Content Designer until June 2009, shared his whole experience during the development of Stargate Worlds:

 “The main story was that Ra was coming back and the dark side was trying to leverage it while the light side was trying to stop it.
 So the two stories were very disparate, a vastly different experience.”